mikeoconnor0308/vagrant-docker-swarm/README.md

 # Docker Swarm Vagrant

-This is a simple Vagrantfile which can be used to spin few nodes with Docker 1.12+ installed.
+This is a Vagrantfile which can be used to spin few nodes with Docker installed.
 You can play with Docker Swarm on it.
-Boxes are Ubuntu Trusty amd64.
+Boxes are Ubuntu Bionic amd64.

 # Docker Swarm

-Docker Swarm is a Docker clustering solution, it turns multiple physical (or virtual) hosts into a one cluster, which practically behaves as a single Docker host.
-Swarm additionally gives you tools and mechiasms to easily scale your containers and create managed services with automatic load balancing to the exposed ports.
+Docker Swarm is a Docker clustering solution, it turns multiple physical (or virtual) hosts into one cluster.
+Swarm additionally gives you tools and mechanisms to easily scale your containers and create managed services with automatic load balancing to the exposed ports.

 Swarm uses [Raft Consensus Algortihm](http://thesecretlivesofdata.com/raft/) to manage the cluster state.
 Swarm can tolerate `(N-1)/2` failures and needs `(N/2)+1` nodes to agree on values.